-In 2024, the centennial year of the Foreign Service, public outreach efforts are going to be more important and prominent than ever as AFSA launches a year-long celebration and campaign honoring the contributions of our diplomats over the past century.
 Retirees, with decades of experience winning hearts and minds-and no longer subject to the Hatch Act-play a unique role in helping us tell the story of the Foreign Service.
-We invite our retiree members to participate in AFSA's outreach programming and the 2024 Centennial public outreach campaign.
+We invite our retiree members to participate in AFSA's outreach programming.
 Contact speakers@afsa.org for more information.